simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 # combine three fields to make a comment (containing two tags)
 comment note: %somefield - %anotherfield, date: %1
 ```

 Field assignments can be used instead of or in addition to a field list.

+Note, interpolation strips any outer whitespace, so a CSV value like
+`" 1 "` becomes `1` when interpolated.

 ## conditional block